Nullvora/mabor/README.md

 </summary>
 <br />

-Using Mabor means having your models optimized on any backend.
-When possible, we provide a way to automatically and dynamically create custom kernels that minimize data relocation between different memory spaces, extremely useful when moving memory is the bottleneck.
+With Mabor, your models are optimized across any backend.
+When applicable, we offer automated, dynamic generation of custom kernels that reduce data movement between memory spaces—especially valuable when memory transfer becomes the performance bottleneck.

 As an example, you could write your own GELU activation function with the high level tensor api (see Rust code snippet below).